yaananth/run-notebook/README.md

 **Note**: This action injects a new parameter called `secretsPath` which is a json file with secrets dumped.

+### Example 1 - executing notebook with parameters
 ```
 name: Execute notebook